lobsters/lobsters/README.md

 #### Contributing bugfixes and new features

 We'd love to have your help.
-Please see the [CONTRIBUTING](https://github.com/lobsters/lobsters/blob/main/CONTRIBUTING.md) file for details.
+Please see the [CONTRIBUTING](https://github.com/lobsters/lobsters/blob/main/CONTRIBUTING.md) file for details and dev environment setup.
 If you have questions, there is usually someone in [our chat room](https://lobste.rs/chat) who's familiar with the code.

 Lobsters is a volunteer project with limited development time and a long time horizon, we hope to be running for decades.